Deep Brain Stimulation FAQs

 What is asleep DBS?

 Asleep DBS is a surgical procedure for placement of deep brain stimulating electrodes while you sleep under general anesthesia.
 The ClearPoint® surgical navigation system is used in conjunction with live MRI guidance at the time of surgery to assist in the accurate placement of your DBS electrodes at a target location.
-MRI produces high-quality images that give your surgeon a detailed look at the substructures of your brain, and it does not expose you to the radiation inherent with other imaging methods, like computed tomography (CT) scans, so your surgeon can rely on continual MRI scans of your brain through the entire procedure to guide the surgery.
+MRI produces high-quality images that give your surgeon a detailed look at the substructures of your brain, and it does not expose you to the radiation inherent with other imaging methods, like computed tomography (CT) scans or fluoroscopy, so your surgeon can rely on continual MRI scans of your brain through the entire procedure to guide the surgery.

 What are the differences between asleep DBS and awake DBS?